pali-english/pali-english.github.io/README.md

 goes from this world to the next,
 their good deeds receive them there,
 as family welcomes home one they love.

+    Tatheva katapuññampi,
+        Tatheva: In the same way, just so
+        katapuññampi: One who has done good deeds, who has performed meritorious actions

+    asmā lokā paraṁ gataṁ;
+        asmā lokā: From this world
+        paraṁ: To the next, to another
+        gataṁ: Having gone, traveling

+    Puññāni paṭigaṇhanti,
+        Puññāni: Meritorious deeds, good deeds
+        paṭigaṇhanti: Receive, greet

+    piyaṁ ñātīva āgataṁ.
+        piyaṁ: Beloved, dear one
+        ñātīva: As if family
+        āgataṁ: Has arrived, has come home

 ### 17. Kodhavagga: Anger

 Kodhaṁ jahe vippajaheyya mānaṁ,